mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 (If “objects that can be paused and resumed at different times” sounds like generators, then well spotted!
 In the past, coroutines were defined using the generator function syntax when the `async`/`await` keywords were not supported.)

-The snippet below shows an asynchronous function `print_after` that is defined with the keyword `async` and that uses the keyword `await`:
+The snippet below shows an asynchronous function `print_after` that is defined with the keyword `async`:

 ```py
 import asyncio